At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 7. Leupold VX 3i 3.5 Riflescope

-Objective Lens: 50 mm | Magnification range: Between 3.5X and 10X | 1 in. tube | Material: Aircraft-Grade Aluminum
+Objective Lens: 50 mm | Magnification Range: Between 3.5X and 10X | 1 in. tube | Material: Aircraft-Grade Aluminum

 Key Features: